brotherhoodMonk/gyan/js.md

 var p = new Person();

-When you should use them
-Arrow functions shine best with anything that requires this to be bound to the context, and not the function itself.

-Despite the fact that they are anonymous, I also like using them with methods such as map and reduce, because I think it makes my code more readable.
-To me, the pros outweigh the cons.

-When you should not use Arrow Functions
-Object methods

-2. Callback functions with dynamic context
-3. When it makes your code less readable

 Object destructuring-
 The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
 The object and array literal expressions provide an easy way to create ad hoc packages of data.
 A variable can be assigned a default, in the case that the value unpacked from the array is undefined.
 When destructuring an array, you can unpack and assign the remaining part of it to a variable using the rest pattern: